tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/操作指南/服务迁移/在线迁移/迁移工具说明/内网迁移教程_intl_en.md

 ## Directions

-### Data Backup
+### Backup data
 - Source server: You can use the source server snapshot feature or other methods to back up data.
 - Destination CVM: You can [create a snapshot](https://intl.cloud.tencent.com/document/product/362/5755) or use other methods to back up data.

-### Getting migration tool
+### Download the migration tool
 [Click here](https://go2tencentcloud-1251783334.cos.ap-guangzhou.myqcloud.com/latest/go2tencentcloud.zip) to obtain the compressed migration tool package.

-### Choosing a Migration Mode Based on the Network Environment
+### Choosing the migration mode

 Choose the appropriate migration mode according to the network environments of your source servers and destination CVMs.
-Currently, the CVM console supports the online migration in the public and private network modes.
+You can choose to transfer over the public and private network.
 The private network mode applies to three scenarios.
 Each migration mode or scenario has different network requirements for source servers and destination CVMs.
 If both source servers and destination CVMs can access the public network, you can use the default mode for migration.
 If source servers or destination CVMs cannot directly access the public network, you need to establish a connection between them through [VPC Peering Connection](https://intl.cloud.tencent.com/zh/document/product/553), [VPN Connections](https://intl.cloud.tencent.com/zh/document/product/1037), [Cloud Connect Network](https://intl.cloud.tencent.com/zh/document/product/1003), or [Direct Connect](https://intl.cloud.tencent.com/zh/document/product/216) before using the private network mode for migration.

-### Checking Before the Migration
+### Checking before the migration
 Before migration, you need to check the following configuration based on the actual conditions:
-- If the migration destination is a CVM instance, you need to check the source server and destination CVM.
+- To migrate to a CVM instance, you need to check the source server and destination CVM.
-- If the migration destination is a CVM image, you need to check only the source server.
+- To migrate to a CVM image, you need to check only the source server.

 <table>
   <tr>